NikolaNikushev/git-scraper/README.md

 - Assuming you have the project configured, you can provide the following variables in the `.env` file:
     - OUTPUT_FOLDER - this allows you to configure where would you like the outputs of the project to be
     - SINGLE_CSV_FILE - should all outputs go into 1 single file, instead of grouping by project
+    - RETRY_ON_RATE_LIMIT_REACHED - If you are requesting data for projects with more than 3000 issues you will get an error that you have reached your RATE_LIMIT.
+If you set to `true` the process will continue from where it last left off when rate limit error is thrown.
+     Default users have a rate of 5000 per 30 minute, but you can check here [rate limit by github](https://docs.github.com/en/free-pro-team@latest/rest/reference/rate-limit).

 - Then you can provide a list of projects inside the [input.json](./src/input.json).